 - Can a sick child attend school?

 Parents can put their child's name on our wait list by filling out an application form during pregnancy, or any time thereafter.
-After filling out the application an email will be sent confirming the application has been successfully received.
+You will not receive any notification after submitting this form unless a space opens up for your child.
 We encourage parents who have children with special needs and families of diverse backgrounds to put their names on our waiting list.

 With a few exceptions, enrollments are on a first-come, first-serve basis with preference normally given to full-time UVM faculty or staff children.
 If a UVM family already has a child at the Center, they are given priority over new families for enrolling another child.
-Because we are a lab school, with the exception of families already enrolled at the Center, the program reserves the right to selectively look for children with special needs, children from diverse backgrounds, children who are at risk. and a specific age-range or gender when filling spaces.
-In addition, enrollments may include one or two children who represent a diverse range of experiences and backgrounds from the extended community.
+Because we are also a lab school, after enrolling siblings in UVM families, the program reserves the right to selectively look for children with special needs, children from diverse backgrounds, children who are at risk. and a specific age-range or gender when filling spaces.

-All of the classrooms have 2 primary teachers, early childhood students who have a year-long placement in the classroom, and work study students.
-In the infant room there are usually 3 adults to 7 babies, in the toddler room there are 3 adults to 7 children, in the young preschool there are 3 adults to 9 children and in the preschool there are 3 to 4 adults to 18 children.
-During the academic semester the ratio of adults to children is often higher.
+All of the classrooms have 2 primary teachers, early childhood students who have a 1-2 semester placement in the classroom, and work study students.
+In the infant and toddler rooms there are usually 3 adults to 8 babies, in the older room (2-3 yr. olds) there are 3 adults to 10 children, and in the preschool there are 3 adults to 14 children, and 3-4 adults to 20 children.
+During the academic semester the ratio of adults to children can be higher.

 During the summer months (May through August) the mentor teachers remain constant (except for vacation times) but the secondary staff changes.
 As much as possible, our aides for the summer consist of recent early childhood students and work study students who are already familiar with the children.
 There may also be student teachers in the classrooms if a course is offered.

 The Campus Children's Center is open from 7:30 a.m. to 5:30 p.m.
 Though staff may come earlier and stay later, it is important that you adhere strictly to these hours of operation for drop-off and pick-up times.
 Plan to pick up your child no later than 5:15 p.m. so that you will have enough time to talk to the classroom teacher about your child's day and leave the Center no later than 5:30 p.m.

 The Center is open 10 hours per day to accommodate varying work shifts for parents.
-However, we do not feel it is in the best interest of your child for them to be in group care 10 hours per day for many reasons.
-We encourage parents to find creative ways within their family to keep their children's day to a maximum of 8 to 9 hours.
+However, it is in the best interest of your child for them to be in group care 10 hours per day for many reasons.
+We encourage parents to find creative ways within their family to keep their children's day to a maximum of 8 to 9 hours maximum.
 It is important that parents have other support systems outside of the Center to help with their child care needs.

-You will note in the School Calendar that during winter break and spring break we have shortened our hours (typically 8 1/2 hours) to reflect the lack of students available to work during these times.
+You will note in the School Calendar that during winter break, spring break, and exam times we have shortened our hours (8:30am-5:00pm) to reflect the lack of students available to work during these times.